Manga: Web manga

-The rise web manga has also been credited to smartphones and computers as more and more readers read manga on their phones rather than from a print publication.
-While paper manga has seen a decrease over time, digital manga have been growing in sales each year.
-The Research Institute for Publications reports that sales of digital manga books excluding magazines jumped 27.1 percent to ¥146 billion in 2016 from the year before while sales of paper manga saw a record year-on-year decline of 7.4 percent to ¥194.7 billion.
+The rise of web manga has also been credited to smartphones and computers, as more and more readers read manga on their phones rather than from a print publication.
+While paper manga has seen a decrease over time, digital manga has been growing in sales each year.
+The Research Institute for Publications reports that sales of digital manga books excluding magazines jumped 27.1 percent to ¥146 billion in 2016 from the year before, while sales of paper manga saw a record year-on-year decline of 7.4 percent to ¥194.7 billion.
 They have also said that if the digital and paper keep the same growth and drop rates, web manga would exceed their paper counterparts.
-In 2020 manga sales topped the ¥600 billion mark for the first time in history, beating the 1995 peak due to a fast growth of the digital manga market which rose by ¥82.7 billion from a previous year, surpassing print manga sales which have also increased.
+In 2020, manga sales topped the ¥600 billion mark for the first time in history, beating the 1995 peak due to a fast growth of the digital manga market, which rose by ¥82.7 billion from a previous year, surpassing print manga sales, which have also increased.

 Of the total ¥704.3 billion domestic manga market in Japan in 2024, the digital segment accounted for ¥512.2 billion, excluding print editions.

 Webtoons

-While webtoons have caught on in popularity as a new medium for comics in Asia, Japan has been slow to adopt webtoons as the traditional format and print publication still dominate the way manga is created and consumed (although this is rapidly changing).
+While webtoons have caught on in popularity as a new medium for comics in Asia, Japan has been slow to adopt webtoons as the traditional format and print publication still dominates the way manga is created and consumed (although this is rapidly changing).
 Despite this, one of the biggest webtoon publishers in the world, Comico, has had success in the traditional Japanese manga market.
-Comico was launched by NHN Japan, the Japanese subsidiary of Korean company, NHN Entertainment.
+Comico was launched by NHN Japan, the Japanese subsidiary of the Korean company NHN Entertainment.
 As of now, there are only two webtoon publishers that publish Japanese webtoons: Comico and Naver Webtoon (under the name XOY in Japan).
 Kakao has also had success by offering licensed manga and translated Korean webtoons with their service Piccoma.
-All three companies credit their success to the webtoon pay model where users can purchase each chapter individually instead of having to buy the whole book while also offering some chapters for free for a period of time allowing anyone to read a whole series for free if they wait long enough.
+All three companies credit their success to the webtoon pay model, where users can purchase each chapter individually instead of having to buy the whole book while also offering some chapters for free for a period of time, allowing anyone to read a whole series for free if they wait long enough.
 The added benefit of having all of their titles in color and some with special animations and effects have also helped them succeed.
 Some popular Japanese webtoons have also gotten anime adaptations and print releases, the most notable being ReLIFE and Recovery of an MMO Junkie.